What is Multi-Generational Housing?

 Imagine living with your loved ones in a park like setting,

-complete with walking trails and lake access for recreational boating and fishing.
+complete with walking trails and lake access for boating and fishing.

 - The Cedar Lake Regional Park Trail system connects to Grandview Arbor, offering easy access to a swim beach, canoe rentals, and additional trails for fantastic hikes.